14893 views| 22 comments

 Copyright © 2000 Sarah Phillips CraftyBaking.com All rights reserved.

-Are you in search of low-fat or nonfat baking recipes?
-On a special diet and looking for dairy-free, egg-free, or sugar-free (or low sugar) baked goods?
-Here we’ll discuss the basic ingredients that go into most baked goods and give you an idea of what you can use as substitutions.
-We’ll also walk you through how we changed a standard recipe into a low-fat recipe, and the steps we took to do so.
+Here we’ll discuss the basic ingredients that go into most low-fat and reduced-fat baked goods.
+We’ll also walk you through how we changed a standard recipe into a low-fat or fat-reduced one, and the steps we took to do so.
+Along the way, we could also reduce the sugar when using certain fruit purees as ingredients.
 With plenty of tips for success, you’ll be on your way to crafting your own baking recipes for your lifestyle.
-Or go to our Special Diets Recipes.
+Or go directly to our Low / Reduced Fat Baking Recipes.

 If you ever have a question, come talk to us and other members in the CraftyBaking Community.
 We would love to help!

 When my family decided to pay more attention to our diet, I knew that Mom's chocolate fudge cake, as it stood, didn't fit into the plan -- especially after I ran the Nutritional Analysis on the original recipe.
 I almost fainted!

 Per slice, Mom's Fudge Cake was 603 calories, 28 fat grams (11 grams of saturated fat), and 100 milligrams of cholesterol (twelve slices per cake)!

 I decided to reduce the fat and calories and create my own Healthy Oven Chocolate Fudge Cake Recipe.
 It was a difficult task because buttercakes such as Mom's rely heavily upon butter for their characteristics, such as flavor, texture, color and look.
 When I cut the fat down from 16 to 4 tablespoons of course, the recipe went haywire.
 My task was to select ingredients that would still keep the recipe reduced-in-fat, but still have a similar flavor, taste, texture and color as the full-fat version.
 It wasn't easy.